 - Required and expected — be direct and convey what you require and expect from the applicant.
 Don’t place vague qualifications.
 As much as possible, state their expected tasks and the necessary knowledge to attain them.

 - Provide links — the tech industry does not have fixed terms for everything.
 Sometimes it varies depending on the environment or tech community.
 To avoid misunderstandings, provide a link that describes the job role.

 Last but not least, always test the candidates.
 In conducting technical tests, don’t settle for the simple question-and-answer type of testing.
 You need to have a detailed series of tests that will help determine the skill and potential of the applicant.

 First, you can do the technical test, where they need to answer a few questions.
 Then, proceed to the situational test, where they need to solve problems that your company has encountered.

 Lastly, the interview.
 In the series of interviews, you find out if the applicant fits in your work culture.
 Don’t disregard the interview.
 Remember that work culture can affect the development of the company.

-And there you have it, tips on successfully hiring tech talents to grow your business.
-It does not matter if you are a tech or non-tech CEO, all you need to do is be vigilant and hire wisely.
+And there you have it, tips on successfully hiring tech talent to grow your business.
+It does not matter if you are a tech or non-tech CEO.
+All you need to do is be vigilant and hire wisely.